HOW TO STRAIGHTEN CURLY HAIR: 7 STEPS TO SMOOTH, STRAIGHT HAIR

 How to Straighten Curly Hair

 After showering, spray a liberal amount of leave-in conditioner on your curls to help lock in moisture, prevent breakage and split ends, and protect against heat damage.
+Especially for curly hair that is more prone to frizz, leave-in conditioners help to nourish your hair.

 To add even more protection against heat damage, use a heat straight flat-iron spray with a strengthening keratin complex.
 Be sure to coat every strand liberally to achieve maximum smoothness and frizz control.

 If you have the time, let your hair air dry completely to save it from unnecessary heat exposure and friction.
 If you need to dry hair quickly, try using a diffuser to disperse the heat and reduce friction.
-Gently brush your hair as you dry it to detangle and help coax your strands into straightness.
-Never attempt to flat iron wet or damp hair!
-Flat ironing wet hair is less effective and can cause additional damage to your delicate strands.
+Remember to blow dry upwards at the roots for better volume, while blow drying downwards for the rest of your gorgeous hair to reduce frizz.

 Once your hair is completely dry, split your hair into sections to make flat-ironing more manageable.
 The best way to do this is to work from the bottom layers of hair up.
 Pin the top two-thirds of your mane up, and work on the underside first.

-6. Begin straightening.
+6. Begin Straightening.

 Give your newly straightened locks a good once-over in the mirror.
 Did you miss any spots?
 Run stubborn strands through your straightener again until you’re satisfied with the results.
 Then, put the finishing touches on your new sleek style with a hydrating, frizz-fighting smoothing cream.
+Remember not to apply too many hair products after hair straightening as it can create a greasy look.
+More doesn’t always mean better!

 Hair Straightening Mistakes to Avoid

-If you’ve straightened your hair, but the results aren’t as sleek and shiny as you had hoped, here are some of the most common hair straightening mistakes and how to fix them.
+If you’ve straightened your hair, but the results aren’t as sleek and shiny as you had hoped, here are some of the most common hair-straightening mistakes and how to fix them.

 • Your hair wasn’t dry enough.
 Be sure each strand is completely dry before attempting to straighten.
-Not only will you fry your hair trying to straighten it when wet, but it also just doesn’t work very well.
+Not only will you fry your hair trying to straighten it when wet, but it also doesn’t work well.

 • The straightener wasn’t in the right heat setting.
 For thick, coarse, or curly hair, you’ll likely need to set your straightening iron between 350 and 400 degrees.
-To avoid scorching your hair, start at the lowest setting, and increase the heat as needed to achieve the desired results.
+To avoid scorching your hair, start at the lowest setting, and increase the heat as necessary to achieve the desired results.

 • You tried straightening too large of sections.
-Straightening thick, curly hair is best done in very small, 1-inch sections.
-Smaller sections are more manageable and will allow you to straighten more quickly and effectively.
+Straightening thick, curly hair is best done in small, 1-inch sections.
+Smaller sections are more manageable and will allow you to straighten quickly and effectively.

 More Hair Straightening Tips for Curly Hair